 Card present transactions

-Mobile-enabled payments such as eWallets like Apple Pay and Google Pay™, for example, provide additional layers of security via their tokenisation and biometric authentication, which can, ultimately, mitigate the risk of fraud for merchants and customers alike.
+Mobile-enabled payments such as digital wallets like Apple Pay and Google Pay™, for example, provide additional layers of security via their tokenisation and biometric authentication, which can, ultimately, mitigate the risk of fraud for merchants and customers alike.

 How emerchantpay can help

-Chargebacks ensure the card payment ecosystem runs smoothly and securely for customers and merchants alike.
-However, when merchants feel they’ve been wronged by a cardholder, they have the right to dispute the chargeback and protect their revenue.
-This is where a trusted payment service provider can help merchants manage disputes efficiently.
+Chargebacks play an important role in maintaining a secure and reliable card payment ecosystem for both customers and merchants.
+However, when merchants believe a chargeback has been raised incorrectly, they have the right to challenge it and protect their revenue.
+This is where a trusted payment service provider can support effective dispute management.

-At emerchantpay, we’re dedicated to safeguarding your business against fraud through data-driven insights tailored to your unique business needs, including advanced fraud monitoring and prevention tools.
-Coupled with our wide array of payment services, we can help you manage chargebacks while keep growing and expanding your business.
+At emerchantpay, we help safeguard businesses against fraud through data driven insights tailored to their specific needs, including advanced fraud monitoring and prevention tools.
+Combined with our full suite of payment services, we support merchants in managing chargebacks while continuing to grow and scale their business.